electron/rfcs/text/0000-hyphenation-data-api.md

 ```
 _We should consider making this behavior the default, as the spellChecker API is also enabled by default_

-This will enable hyphenation for the languages that are supported by the hyphenation data file, which is automatically downloaded.
+This will enable hyphenation for the languages that are supported by the hyphenation data files, which is automatically downloaded.

 ### Use of Google services